✓ Updated May 2026

 What is Larnaca, Cyprus famous for?

-Ready to book Larnaca, Cyprus?
+When you're ready to book Larnaca, Cyprus

 Compare prices across top travel sites to find the best deal.